New tropical fruit pulp cluster – what is available?

 Built from India, supplied through Poland

 The cluster is designed around tropical fruit pulps sourced from India and offered in a practical European trading model.
-Buyers can start with 20 kg bag-in-box for testing, mixed flavours for development work and pallet orders for regular B2B supply.
+Buyers can start with aseptic bag-in-box (3.2 / 5.2 / 10.2 / 20.2 kg) for testing, mixed flavours for development work and pallet orders for regular wholesale supply.

 This makes the offer suitable both for smaller product development projects and for larger customers who want to validate flavours first and scale later.